Trail of tears: the rise and fall of the Cherokee nation

 Notes

-Ehle, J., & McDonough, J. (2015).
-Trail of tears: the rise and fall of the Cherokee nation.
+Ehle, J., & Mcdonough, J. (2015).
+Trail of Tears.
 Unabridged.
 [United States], Recorded Books, Inc.

 Hoopla Extract Information